aamik/titanicML/README.md

 [The dataset](https://github.com/datasciencedojo/datasets/blob/master/titanic.csv)

 ## Overview
 This repository presents a comprehensive machine learning classification demonstration using the renowned Titanic dataset.
-The dataset encapsulates details about the passengers aboard the ill-fated Titanic ship, focusing on their survival outcome.
+The dataset provides details about the passengers aboard the famous Titanic ship, focusing on their survival outcome.

 ## Dataset
 The Titanic dataset is a historical collection of records that has been widely analyzed within the data science community.
 It includes various passenger attributes such as age, fare, class, and survival status.

 ## Feature Engineering
 We enhance the dataset by introducing six novel features, derived from existing data, to provide a richer context for our predictive models.
-These features are meticulously visualized to underscore their distribution and potential impact on the model's performance.
+These features are visualized to underscore their distribution and potential impact on the model's performance.

 ## Model Training
 Two machine learning models are employed: